haberdashPI/MetaArrays.jl/src/README.md

 You can define your own `metamerge` methods to enable merging of other types.

-If you wish to leverage this merging facility in your own methods of `MetaArray` values you can call `MetaArrays.combine` which takes two named tuples containing the to-be-merged metadata and combines them into a single named tuple.
+If you wish to leverage this merging facility in your own methods of `MetaArray` values you can call `MetaArrays.combine` which takes two metadata objects and combines them into a single object using `metamerge`, while checking for any issues while merging identical fields.

 # AxisArrays